Search

 Whether housing is provided by children's or housing services, arrangements should be in place to ensure that young people have the support they need to make a successful transition to independence.
 This could include, for example, providing supported housing or supported lodgings where young people can stay past the age of 18 and develop the skills they will need to manage the transition to adulthood.

-What happens if the Local Authority disputes the age of the young person?
+What happens if the local authority disputes the age of the young person?

 The question of a child's age is a question of fact which will be assessed by children's services and determined in Judicial Review proceedings.
 It must be proved that it is more likely than not that the person is/is not under 18.